NOXCIS/Wiregate/README.md

 ## Access PiHole (If Selected)

-While connected to Worm-Hole, navigate to http://pi.hole/
+While connected to wirehole, navigate to http://pi.hole/

 *The **password** is randomly generated and **provided in the final output** if not set manually.*